Can You Bring Frozen Food On a Plane? 2026

 Here is a screenshot from the TSA website:

-If the frozen food is transported in ice it needs to fully be solid and frozen.
+If the frozen food is transported with ice, the ice needs to be completely solid and frozen.

-I checked the social media to find more answers:
+I checked social media to find more answers:

 The TSA customer service replied that frozen food items are good to go in carry-on bags.

-If you are taking the food in a small separated bag, ensure that you stay within your airline carry-on size and weight.
+If you are taking the food in a small separate bag, ensure that you stay within your airline’s carry-on size and weight limits.

-Remember that your bag needs to fit within your airline carry-on or personal item size limits.
+Remember that your bag needs to fit within your airline’s carry-on or personal item size limits.

-If the bag you want to bring exceeds the airline dimensions, the bag will be subject to checked baggage rules.
+If the bag you want to bring exceeds the airline dimensions, it will be subject to checked baggage rules.

-The most beneficial part of taking food in checked baggage is that you don’t need to stress yourself at the security checkpoint.
+The biggest benefit of taking food in checked baggage is that you don’t need to stress about the security checkpoint.

-Even though it is not recommended to send any frozen food on hold the airplane.
+Even though it is not generally recommended to place frozen food in the airplane’s cargo hold, it is still allowed.

-Checked baggage is not always handled carefully, so there are more chances your bag or item will be tossed around.
+Checked baggage is not always handled carefully, so there is a greater chance that your bag or item will be tossed around.

 How To Pack Frozen Food For Both Carry-on And Checked Baggage?

-You will need to do some prior packing to keep your food frozen while traveling
+You will need to do some preparation to keep your food frozen while traveling.

-• Freeze the food several hours before the flight: freezing the food a few hours before you head to the airport, will help gain some time and prevent the food or the ice from melting at the airport or while you are on your flight.
+• Freeze the food several hours before the flight: Freezing the food a few hours before you head to the airport will help buy you some time and prevent the food or the ice from melting at the airport or during your flight.

-• Use ice packs: ice packs stay frozen longer than ice blocks and ice blocks, so add a few ice packs to maintain the temperature of the food (to a better result freeze the ice packs a few days before you use them).
+• Use ice packs: Ice packs stay frozen longer than ice cubes, so add a few ice packs to help maintain the temperature of the food.
+For even better results, freeze the ice packs a few days before you use them.

-• Use a cooler or an insulated thermal bag to maintain the temperature of your food in both carry-on and checked bags, ensure that you take a quality cooler to last t during the trip.
+• Use a cooler or an insulated thermal bag: This will help maintain the temperature of your food in both carry-on and checked bags.
+Make sure you choose a quality cooler that will last throughout the trip.

-• Use aluminum foil: even when you take the food in a cooler, if you use aluminum foil, you will guarantee the food to stay longer and for even days.
+• Use aluminum foil: Even if you pack the food in a cooler, wrapping it in aluminum foil can help it stay cold for longer, even for several days.

-• The temperature in the cargo hold is cooler compared with the cabin so if it happens that you take the food in checked baggage there is nothing to worry about.
+The temperature in the cargo hold is generally cooler than in the cabin, so if you happen to pack the food in checked baggage, there is usually nothing to worry about.

 Can You Bring Frozen Soup On a Plane?

-There are no limits on the amount of soup you can bring as long as it is solid.
+There are no limits on the amount of soup you can bring, as long as it is completely frozen.

-If the soup is not frozen, unfortunately you won’t be able to take a large amount on board, only 3.4 oz / 100 ml of liquids are allowed onboard.
+If the soup is not frozen, unfortunately, you won’t be able to take a large amount on board.
+Only 3.4 oz / 100 ml of liquids are allowed in carry-on baggage.

-This size doesn’t make sense if you want to take a decent amount of soup.
+This amount doesn’t make much sense if you want to bring a decent quantity of soup.

-Taking food in general to some countries has restrictions;
+Taking food, in general, to some countries comes with restrictions.

-Countries are afraid of pests or disease that some types of food can bring to their territories.
+Many countries are concerned about pests or diseases that some types of food can introduce into their territories.

-But you can bring any type of frozen food on an international flight and consume it during your flight, but if you are entering another country you will need to know the rules for that country and if you need to declare the food at customs.
+You can bring any type of frozen food on an international flight and consume it during your journey.
+However, if you are entering another country, you will need to know that country’s rules and whether you need to declare the food at customs.

 Here are some rules: